TULiberalArts/Global-Studies/pages/funding.md

 sidebar: sidebars/funding.html
 ---
 The College of Liberal Arts’ Global Studies degree program has four funding opportunities available to members of the Temple University community.
-The [Global Scholar Grants](#global-scholar-grants-for-undergraduate-study-abroad), the [Student Organization Grants](#student-organization-grants) and the [Graduate Student Research Grants](#graduate-student-research-grant) help students to go global either through research or studying abroad.
+The [Global Scholar Grants](#global-scholar-grants-for-undergraduate-study-abroad), [Student Organization Grants](#student-organization-grants) and [Graduate Student Research Grants](#graduate-student-research-grant) help students to go global either through research or studying abroad.
 The [Event Grants](#event-grants), meanwhile, enable student groups and faculty members to host global events at Temple.

-## Global Scholar Grants for Undergraduate Study Abroad
+## Global Scholar and Student Organization Grants for Undergraduate Study Abroad
 As a component of the Global Studies degree, majors are required to fulfill a regional enrichment requirement, which is designed to provide students with expertise in a specific geographic region of the world.
 The Global Scholar Grant is intended for Global Studies majors who opt to undertake a study abroad experience of at least six weeks and six credits to fulfill their regional enrichment requirement.
 Awards may include:

 - Up to $1,500 for summer programs